edricwilliem/unity-firebase-realtime-database/README.md

-# Unity C# Firebase Realtime Database (REST API)
+# Unity Firebase Realtime Database REST API
 Write, Read, Remove and Streaming data using [Firebase's database REST API](https://firebase.google.com/docs/reference/rest/database)

 This is not firebase's official plugins library.

+Tested on Android and WebGL platform. should work well on other platforms too since most of the implementation is only a simple http REST request.

-Contributions to this project are welcome!
+Contributions to this project are welcome!.

 ## Sample Usage